 After more than 600 seed investments, High-Tech Gründerfonds (HTGF) has conducted a study to see how founders can perform a successful pivot.
-HTGF Managing Director Alex von Frankenberg presented initial results of the study at the High-Tech Partnering Days in February.
-Together with his colleague, Investment Manager Gregor Haidl, he presents the study’s findings here in more detail.
+Managing Director Alex von Frankenberg presents the results together with his colleague and Senior Investment Manager Gregor Haidl.
 In addition, the two experts explain why pivoting is also important for experienced companies – and why they believe “we all make mistakes”.

-Alex, a few days ago you opened the High-Tech Partnering Days with the words: “We all make mistakes.”
+Alex, your credo is: “We all make mistakes.”
+What do you mean by that?
 Shouldn’t we be looking to not make any mistakes?

 Alex: In my opinion, it’s really important to admit that we almost always make mistakes in life.
 Sometimes because things didn’t turn out as well as we imagined.
 But sometimes because they turned out better than we first thought.
 This mindset is absolutely crucial, because it helps us to always be prepared for changes.
 We can therefore adapt and react accordingly.